seattlex/Kove/README.md

 > safety, Go's simplicity, and Zig's straightforward tooling, while
 > remaining entirely self-hosted in the long term.

-That is the [North Star](docs/north-star.md), and it is what settles design questions that have two defensible answers.

 The name is a stylized spelling of "cove": a contained, sheltered environment.
 The language ships with its own coherent toolchain rather than leaning on external tools.